Skip to main content

 CI is committed to maintaining current and effective processes by consulting with key stakeholders who will aide in the overall ability to enhance the accessibility to persons with disabilities.

-CI will incorporate training at all staff levels and within new employee orientation materials to ensure all employees are aware of the possible needs both with colleagues and the public they may be serving.
+CI will incorporate training at all staff levels and within new employee orientation materials to ensure all employees are aware of the possible needs of both the colleagues and the public they may be serving.

 Accessibility Policy